 Juice is only the beginning.
 Learn more in the latest installment of our nutrition philosophy: Employ a Seasonal Detox to Help Achieve Optimal Results.

-We've recently unveiled the new Equinox nutrition philosophy, comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
+The Equinox nutrition philosophy is comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
 The result: A younger, healthier (and we bet, happier) you with a metabolic system that hums.
-We'll walk you through one pillar monthly and provide two recipes to help you put it into practice.
-Presenting, the fourth:
+Here, pillar 4:

 Those neon-colored chips you’ve had more times than you care to admit.
 The hours you spend navigating smoggy traffic.
 Your dish soap.
 Your shower gel.
 Your skincare cream.
 Ever think about the onslaught of all you ingest, inhale and absorb?
 Your body has to metabolize and excrete your chemical intake and the higher the toxin load, the more stress the process puts on your body.
 Time to detox?
 We think so.
 In fact, we whole-heartedly recommend the practice twice a year, come Spring and come Fall.